 When you have decided the time is right to say goodbye, then call us to arrange a suitable time and location for our vet to visit.

 Our vet will visit your home at a prearranged time, asses your pet and discuss the process of saying goodbye.

 When you're ready, the vet will give your pet a medicine so they are comfortable and sleepy.
 Once your pet is sleeping, they will then administer a second medication, causing them to pass away peacefully.
 You may hold your pet, or have them resting in their favourite spot in the house.

 After your pet has passed, our team will be there to offer you support as you grieve.
 We also offer cremation and memorial services to remember your loved companion.

 Euthanasia at home

 Your pet will be given a respectful farewell in a peaceful environment

-We work with a highly respected and respectful pet crematoria to perform the after care of your pet’s body.
+We work with highly respected and respectful pet crematoria to ensure that your pet's body is cared for after euthanasia.

 Many families like to have ashes returned or a memorial item created.
-We have a range of options that we can discuss with you as part of the process and can give you literature beforehand.
+Our family care team can discuss these options with you when you book your initial appointment.